Lesotho-NPC/pcmt/README.md

 Restore:

 1. With a working instance deployed.
-1. Download the backup desired from the instance's S3 bucket.
+1. Download the backup desired from the instance's S3 bucket / Azure storage container.
 1. Transfer the backup to the instance.
 1. SSH to instance
-1. Unpack the backup into pcmt.sql file
-1. Run `make dev-import-sql`
+1. Run `gunzip < filename | docker exec -t pcmt-akeneov6-mysql-1 mysql -h localhost -u akeneo_pim -p'akeneo_pim' akeneo_pim`
+    - Replace filename above with correct mysql filename
+    - Replace `-u akeneo_pim` with db user
+    - Replace `-p'akeneo_pim'` with db password, and consider that passing the password via CLI isn't that secure and an alternative should be used.

 ### Logs

 Most logs can be accessed through the typical docker logging mechanism:  `docker log <container name>`.